Dudu (German footballer)

-Eduardo dos Santos Haesler, commonly known as Dudu (born 10 February 1999), is a German professional footballer who plays as a goalkeeper for club Viktoria Köln.
+Eduardo dos Santos Haesler, commonly known as Dudu (born 10 February 1999), is a German professional footballer who plays as a goalkeeper for Liga Portugal 2 club Portimonense, on loan from Estrela da Amadora.

 Career

 Haesler started his senior career with German Bundesliga side Werder Bremen.
 In 2021, he was sent on loan to FC Nordsjælland in Denmark.
 On 23 August 2021, he debuted for FC Nordsjælland during a 3–1 win over Vejle Boldklub.

 On 6 June 2024, Dudu signed with Viktoria Köln in 3.
 Liga.

+On 2 February 2026, Dudu joined Estrela da Amadora in Portugal on a two-and-a-half-year contract.

 Personal life

 Born in Germany, Dudu is of Brazilian descent through his mother.